External Routes

 As a single-page application (SPA), Spartacus makes use of the Angular routerLink directive that, by design, does not load pages from the back end.
 As a result, Spartacus typically allows you to navigate only within the application itself.
 In other words, Spartacus typically only loads views that are within the single-page application.

-However, if you are migrating to Spartacus step-by-step (and route-by-route) from a legacy storefront system, such as SAP Commerce Accelerator, the external routes feature in Spartacus allows you to use different systems to drive different parts of the storefront at the same time.
-With external routes, you can designate which routes to load from the back end, and you can even redirect routes to a different domain.
+However, if you should wish to use Spartacus along with another system to run a single storefront, the external routes feature in Spartacus allows you to use different systems to drive different parts of the storefront at the same time.
+With external routes, you can designate which routes to load from another system, and you can even redirect routes to a different domain.

 Table of Contents